2018–2019 student protest in Albania

-The 2018–2019 student protests in Albania were a series of street protests, demonstrations and online activism events held by the students of the public universities from December 2018 until February 2019, to oppose the high tuition rates.
+The 2018–2019 student protests in Albania were a series of street protests, demonstrations and online activism events held by the students of the public universities from December 2018 until February 2019, to oppose the high tuition fees.
 Students across Albania rallied against the moves that were made by the Albanian government to increase the cost of university education, by introducing new fees for exams.
 The fee comes on top of the dramatically risen university fees, which have failed to lead to any improvement in public education.

 The protest

 Protests started on 4 December by the students of the Faculty of Architecture and Urbanistics of the Polytechnic University of Tirana and many other joined during the third day of the protest on 7 December.

 The aim of the protest was to pressure the government to ratify and fulfill the eight demands proposed by the Albanian Student Council in order to alleviate the high cost of education and improve the miserable state in which the public dormitories are established and rest.

-Thousands of students across Tirana boycotted the lessons and marched from their faculties towards the Ministry of Education, Youth and Sports' Building demanding the Ministry to cut of the tuition fees and the annulment of the government's decision on the additional fee for resit exams, together with other requirements like better living conditions in dormitories and a bigger involvement of students in the decision-making process.
+Thousands of students across Tirana boycotted the lessons and marched from their faculties towards the Ministry of Education, Youth and Sports' Building demanding the Ministry to cut off the tuition fees and the annulment of the government's decision on the additional fee for resit exams, together with other requirements like better living conditions in dormitories and a bigger involvement of students in the decision-making process.
 It was the biggest protest the country had seen in years.

 Students from the public universities in other cities like Durrës, Shkodra, Elbasan and Korça also joined the student protests that started in Tirana by boycotting the lectures and rallying in the streets.

 On the 2nd day of the protest, the Education Minister Lindita Nikolla declared that the government's decision on higher fees would be nullified, but the students decided to continue the protests for their other demands.

 The protest continued in the following weeks and the students, organized through social media, sent an official letter to the government with 8 non-negotiable demands.
 The protest started to get massive, with many citizens joining and all students in Albania boycotting the lessons.
 The protest was also supported by professors of public universities and other public figures.

 The students demanded the abrogation of the law for higher education, considering it as the main source of most problems they face today.
 At first, the Prime Minister offered some concessions regarding the abolition of tuition fees for excellent students and those from families in need and also employment opportunities in the public administration, which were immediately rejected.
 According to protesters, it does not make sense to provide alternative concessions instead of addressing the root cause.